 With this granular and dynamic knowledge, it became easy to spot anomalies.
 The software vendor’s security team uncovered abnormal user behavior and correlated the anomalies with multiple other attack indicators, sparing the company from a potentially devastating incident while saving the SOC team a considerable amount of time.

 Is your security team facing a similar challenge?
-Start your free trial today to learn how Devo SOAR can help your security team mitigate risk.
+Contact us to discuss how Devo can help.

 Not ready for a trial?
 Read our Buyer’s Guide on Intelligent Security Automation.